 The ASAP Treatment Model - How to Deal with Teenage Drug Use

 The ASAP Program consists of our own uniquely successful blend of Intensive Group Therapy, Cognitive-Behavioral Therapy, Motivational Interviewing Techniques, Stages of Change Theory, Parent Training, Multi-Family Therapy, Drug Testing, Peer Support, and Relapse Prevention.
-The ASAP Program has proven successful for 32 consecutive years with more than 5,000 families from every community across the Phoenix metropolitan area.
-Thirty-two years of stability in leadership has combined with a dynamic treatment model to produce a counseling program for teens recognized everywhere as Arizona's finest.
+The ASAP Program has proven successful for 33 consecutive years and with more than 5,000 families from every community across the Phoenix metropolitan area.
+Thirty-three years of stability in leadership has combined with a dynamic treatment model to produce a counseling program for teens recognized everywhere as Arizona's finest.
 And the ASAP blend of treatment techniques is broadly supported by the best clinical research-- see for example the Advances in Adolescent Substance Abuse Treatment study that appears on the Free Resources page.

 Here are five key details for the ASAP Program: